Wolverine World Wide, Inc. (NYSE:WWW) Insider Sells $81,920.00 in Stock

-Wolverine World Wide, Inc. (NYSE:WWW) insider Christopher Hufnagel sold 2,000 shares of the business’s stock in a transaction dated Thursday, April 22nd.
-The stock was sold at an average price of $40.96, for a total value of $81,920.00.
-Following the transaction, the insider now directly owns 72,563 shares of the company’s stock, valued at approximately $2,972,180.48.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Wolverine World Wide, Inc. (NYSE:WWW) insider Christopher Hufnagel sold 2,000 shares of the firm’s stock in a transaction dated Thursday, April 22nd.
+The shares were sold at an average price of $40.96, for a total value of $81,920.00.
+Following the completion of the sale, the insider now directly owns 72,563 shares in the company, valued at approximately $2,972,180.48.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

 Christopher Hufnagel also recently made the following trade(s):

 The firm also recently declared a quarterly dividend, which will be paid on Monday, May 3rd.
-Stockholders of record on Thursday, April 1st will be given a $0.10 dividend.
+Stockholders of record on Thursday, April 1st will be issued a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.96%.
 The ex-dividend date is Wednesday, March 31st.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.96%.
-Wolverine World Wide’s payout ratio is 17.78%.
+Wolverine World Wide’s payout ratio is currently 17.78%.

-Several research analysts have recently issued reports on the company.
-Pivotal Research raised their price target on Wolverine World Wide from $33.00 to $40.00 and gave the stock a “buy” rating in a research report on Monday, February 22nd.
-Telsey Advisory Group raised their price objective on Wolverine World Wide from $29.00 to $35.00 and gave the stock a “market perform” rating in a research note on Friday, February 26th.
-B. Riley lifted their price target on Wolverine World Wide from $39.00 to $45.00 and gave the company a “buy” rating in a research note on Wednesday, March 24th.
-Finally, Robert W. Baird lifted their price target on Wolverine World Wide from $42.00 to $44.00 and gave the company an “outperform” rating in a research note on Monday, March 29th.
+Several brokerages have weighed in on WWW.
+B. Riley boosted their price objective on Wolverine World Wide from $39.00 to $45.00 and gave the company a “buy” rating in a research report on Wednesday, March 24th.
+Robert W. Baird boosted their price objective on Wolverine World Wide from $42.00 to $44.00 and gave the company an “outperform” rating in a research report on Monday, March 29th.
 They noted that the move was a valuation call.
-Four investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $32.45.
+Telsey Advisory Group boosted their price objective on Wolverine World Wide from $29.00 to $35.00 and gave the company a “market perform” rating in a research report on Friday, February 26th.
+Finally, Pivotal Research boosted their price objective on Wolverine World Wide from $33.00 to $40.00 and gave the company a “buy” rating in a research report on Monday, February 22nd.
+Four equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Wolverine World Wide has a consensus rating of “Buy” and a consensus target price of $32.45.

 About Wolverine World Wide